Peptide Therapy

 Cannot Be Compounded

-The substance doesn't meet FDA criteria.
-It cannot be legally compounded by 503B outsourcing facilities.
+The substance doesn't meet FDA criteria for 503B outsourcing facilities.
+It cannot be bulk-compounded by 503B facilities.
 This is what happened to BPC-157, TB-500, thymosin alpha-1, CJC-1295, ipamorelin, and others in 2024.
+Note: some of these substances (including BPC-157 and TB-500) can still be compounded by 503A pharmacies as patient-specific prescriptions — see the 503A vs 503B section below.

 Important: "Not eligible for compounding" doesn't mean the peptide is dangerous or doesn't work.
 It means the FDA determined it doesn't meet the specific regulatory criteria for bulk compounding under current law.
 The FDA has stated it will continue to revisit these decisions as new data becomes available.